kgateway-dev/kgateway/docs/content/reference/cli/glooctl_uninstall_federation.md

       --delete-crds           Delete all gloo fed crds (all custom gloo fed objects will be deleted) --delete-namespace      Delete the namespace (all objects written to this namespace will be deleted) -h, --help                  help for federation
-      --namespace string      namespace in which Gloo Edge Fed is installed (default "gloo-fed") --release-name string   helm release name (default "gloo-fed")
+      --namespace string      namespace in which Gloo Fed is installed (default "gloo-fed") --release-name string   helm release name (default "gloo-fed")
 ```